microsoft/BuildTourHack/stories/3/322_EmotionAPI.md

-# Task 3.2.2 - Set up Cognitive Services Emotion Service to Recognize People Wearing Knowzy Products
+# Task 3.2.2 - Set up Cognitive Services Emotion Service to Determine User's Excitment

-Our marketing department wants to let users to capture pictures of themselves wearing Knowzy products to share with their friends.
-Knowzy can use this information to automatically detect what products are being worn and determine the user's excitement for each of the products.
-This information can be used to drive improvements to those products.
+Our marketing department also wants to verify that Knowzy Inc.'s users are super excited when wearing their Knowzy products.

+You will create a Cognitive Services Emotion API to assess the emotional state of user's images.
+You will subsequently integrate calls to this account into the Xamarin app.

-**Goals for this task:** Enable your Android and UWP app to use a Cognitive Services Custom Vision service to detect Knowzy products and the user's emotion from a captured image.
+**Goals for this task:** Create a Cognitive Services Emotion API account..

 ## Prerequisites